nlpcuom/WEIntrinsicEvaluation/README.md

 Also, this repo contains source code and datasets to two types of intrinsic evalaution;
   1) Analogy Evaluation
   2) Relatedness Evaluation

+Further this contains preprocessed POS tag data set which was used for Extrinsic Evaluation